maryamatif45/adventuretour-database-system/README.md

 # Adventure Tour Database

-A comprehensive database system designed to organize and manage an adventure tour service, developed by Maryam Atif using Microsoft Access and SQL.
+A comprehensive database system designed to organize and manage an adventure tour service, using Microsoft Access and SQL.

 ## Project Overview